 -

-Procedures for winding up the fund and provisions relating to valuation of assets, etc
+Procedures for winding up the fund and provisions relating to valuation of assets

-You must ensure your deed is tailored to meet the individual needs of your fund, so having an independent legal professional guide you through this process is highly advisable.
+You must ensure your SMSF's deed is tailored to meet your fund's individual needs and compliant with legal requirements, so having an independent legal professional guide you through this process is essential.
+It's also worth ensuring your SMSF's trust deed allows for death benefit nominations.

-Step 4: Register your SMSF with the ATO
+Step 4: Register your SMSF with the Australian Tax Office

 Once your fund is legally established and all trustees have signed a trustee declaration, you need to register your fund with the ATO to be recognised as a regulated fund.
-Once registered, the fund will be made eligible for that great concessional tax rate.
+This registration is essential for the SMSF to qualify for the concessional income tax rate of 15%.

-You will also need to obtain an Australian Business Number (ABN) and Tax File Number (TFN) for the fund.
-If the annual turnover of the fund is greater than $75,000 you will also need to register for GST.
-This must be done within 60 days of establishing the fund.
+You'll also need to obtain an Australian Business Number (ABN) and Tax File Number (TFN) for the fund.
+If the fund's annual GST turnover - that is, income that isn't input-taxed sales - exceeds $75,000, you'll also need to register your SMSF for GST.

 -